AdrienKN/loradata/docs/contribute/gateways.md

 Then, connect your Gateway to internet (wifi or ethernet, anyway) and access to its ChirpStack interface trhough its I.P. adress (e.g. http://192.168.1.1).

 Once you have succesfully done this, you just have to connect yout sensors to your gateway and your gateway to your Network Server.

-Congrats !
+## Add your Gateway to ChirpStack
+### Login and tenant
+When you login the [Kalisio ChirpStack](https://chirpstack.loradata.kalisio.xyz/), a user profile is created for you, and you are automaticly assigned to a tenant, regarding your compagny.
+If you have the required status, you can also create your own tenant, by adding a new one in the corresponding tab.

+### Add your Gateway
+Now you are belonging to  a tenant, you can declare your gateway.
+Connect to your gateway with its IP adress, open the UDP tab and enter the following adress : 51.68.80.75:1700 .
+Save and submit.

+Go back tu ChirpStack, open the *Gateways* tab, and clik on *Add gateway*.
+Fill the required informations : name of your choice and ID of your machine, then *Submit*.

+Wait a few minutes.
+Then, go in the LoRaWAN frames and check if your gateway is well paired with ChirpStack.
+If you have an issue, chek your Gateway system logs, available on your gateeway IHM.
+If you do not find ay solution, [contact us]('../about/contact.md').

 </div>